openEDI/documentation/US_Wave.md

 This study was funded by the U.S. Department of Energy, Office of Energy Efficiency & Renewable Energy, Water Power Technologies Office under Contract DE-AC05-76RL01830 to Pacific Northwest National Laboratory (PNNL).

-The following variables were extracted from the SWAM Model data and are available in the .h5 files:
-- Mean Wave Direction: Direction Normal to the Wave Crests
-- Significant Wave Height: Calculated as the zeroth spectral moment (i.e., H_m0)
-- Mean Absolute Period: Resolved Spectral Moment (m_0/m_1)
-- Peak Period: The period associated with the maximum value of the wave energy spectrum
-- Mean Zero Crossing Period: Total wave energy flux from all directions
-- Energy Period: Spectral width characterizes the relative spreading of energy in the wave spectrum.
-- Directionality Coefficient: Fraction of total wave energy travelling in the direction of maximum wave power
-- Maximum Energy Direction: The direction from which the most wave energy is travelling
-- Omni-Directional Wave Power: Total wave energy flux from all directions
-- Spectral Width: Spectral width characterizes the relative spreading of energy in the wave spectrum.

-The dataset currently covers the U.S. Exclusive Economic Zone (‘EEZ’, up to 200 nautical miles from shore) offshore of the West Coast, and includes shallow nearshore regions not covered by previous model hindcasts.
-Future additions to the dataset will extend the coverage to the entire U.S. EEZ, including Island territories.
-The dataset has a 3-hour timestep spanning 32 years from 1979 through 2010.
-It includes the most common wave statistics (wave height, wave direction, wave period), alongside several other wave statistics developed for the wave energy sector.
-The dataset was generated from the unstructured-grid SWAN model output that was driven by a WaveWatch III model with global-regional nested grids.
-The SWAN model simulations were performed with a spatial resolution as fine as 200 meters in shallow waters:

-- West Coast United States: Dataset Available
-- East Coast United States: Available soon
-- Alaskan Coast: Available soon

 ## Directory structure